 Our research application asks for information about you, your background, and your current research.
 We help researchers from a wide range of backgrounds, and we're often aware of related material that may not be obvious from the catalog or finding aids.

 Museum: If you would like to view items in the Museum, please arrange for a free tour.
-Tours can focus on your area of interest, and the museum has many items you can touch and handle.
+They ask for two weeks advance notice.
+Tours are individual and personalized, focusing on your area of interest.
+The museum has many items you can touch and handle.

 When you are ready, complete the research application form.

-Scheduling: Once we receive your completed application, we will schedule your visit and confirm the time and date.
-We will also send you additional information about visiting our campus (parking, location, available food near campus, etc.)
+Scheduling: Once we receive your completed form, we will schedule your visit and confirm the time and date.
+We will also send additional information about visiting our campus (researcher workspace, parking, location, available food near campus, etc.)

-A few days before your visit, we will confirm your arrival time, and you can let us know if there are any additional items you’d like.
+A few days before your visit, we will confirm your arrival time, and you can let us know if there are any additional questions.

 If anything changes in your plans, please let us know as soon as possible.
 We’ve set aside time and arranged our day for your visit, so knowing if you are running late or need to reschedule lets us tend to other questions and tasks.

-Photographs can be taken (of non-restricted items) for personal research use.
-For any other use, consult our image licensing information.
+Photographs can be taken (of non-restricted items) for personal research use only.
+We will identify restricted items for you.
+For any other use, and for more information about our policies, consult our image licensing information.